Glisten/The_Project/Conversation.to.Action-Pull.Platform.md

 We need conversations that transition from topic exploration to deliberation

-We need an infinite cannevas, that can enable lots of stuff.
+We need an infinite cannevas, that can enable lots of things to take form, swarming system to co-create narratives at a fast pace, used -behind the scenes- to generate content: blog posts, video storyboards, books, venture startup plans...

 * Wikis don't respond to needs (no construction of discourse)
 * Blogs don't respond to needs (no synthesis/merging of argumentation)
 * [Blog as a tip of a wiki iceberg] (http://communitywiki.org/en/BlogControlledByWiki)?